rust-lang/docs.rs/README.md

 ### Contact

-Docs.rs is run and maintained by [Rustdoc team](https://www.rust-lang.org/governance/teams/dev-tools#rustdoc).
+Docs.rs is run and maintained by the [docs.rs team](https://www.rust-lang.org/governance/teams/dev-tools#docs-rs).
-You can find us in #docs-rs on [Discord](https://discord.gg/rust-lang).
+You can find us in #docs-rs on [Discord](https://discord.gg/f7mTXPW).